lkoepsel/Labs_10C_Class/docs/env_make.md

 # env.make required for *make*

+## *env.make* variables

+The best thing to do is not change the values in the env.make file.
+Instead create a new section with the changes you wish.

+* MCU - microcontroller type, typically atmega328p
+* SERIAL - serial port for connecting board to computer, see note in env.make
+* F_CPU - frequency of CPU, for atmega328p, 16000000UL
+* USB_BAUD - baud rate for serial communications after programming, typically 250000UL
+* SOFT_RESET - set to 0, only set to 1 if you wish to program a specific reset button
+* LIBDIR - **must be set to  $(DEPTH)Library**
+* LIBRARY set to no_lib if you wish to have the **smallest** possible code size, all functionality must exist in current folder
+* FLOAT - set to YES to include floating point library (default), otherwise remove YES to shrink code
+* PROGRAMMER_TYPE - set to type of programmer for Uno, set to *arduino*
+* PROGRAMMER_ARGS - required for avrdude use  *-F -V -P $(SERIAL) -b 115200* for **Uno**
+* TOOLCHAIN - see detailed notes in env.make
+* OS =
+* TC3_RESET - set to 0, unless you wish to use the additional timer/counter in the **ATmega328PB**.
+See code in *Library/sysclock.c* and *Library/sysclock.h*
+* SOFT_BAUD - used for baud rate of soft serial port, typically *28800UL*

 ## 1. In your CLI
 Enter the two commands below to open the nano editor, in the *AVR_C* folder
 ```bash